 - Adherence to the Raja Ampat Diving Code of Practice

-So is Stay Raja Ampat only going to list HSA member homestays from now on?
+So does Stay Raja Ampat only list HSA member homestays?

 Yes – for areas where the HSA is currently providing support and member services.

 As of September 2018 that area extends from Batanta in the south to the north coast of Waigeo and westward to include Gam, Mansuar, The Pam (Fam) Islands, Piaynemo (Penemu), Manyaifun, Kawe and all the locations between those islands.